 3. A written computation, attached to the judgment or as an exhibit, showing determination of child support amounts should be required.
 Written findings showing justification for any deviation from the child support guideline should be required.

-The Implementation Committee is reviewing information regarding local practices and procedures governing the submission of child support computation information by parties.
+The Implementation Committee has reviewed information regarding local practices and procedures governing the submission of child support computation information by parties.
+Completed.

 4. There should be judicial education addressing the need for temporary attorney fee awards and other problems of court access.